-The Commission will, to the extent practicable, ensure that the Summit is accessible and inclusive.
+The Commission hopes to ensure that the Summit is accessible and inclusive.
 This means providing quality information and access for a diversity of visitors including those with varying physical and intellectual abilities.
-Therefore, capital improvements should provide for outdoor accessibility and inclusion for those of all ability levels.
-The visitor experience should be enhanced for all persons using technology and designs to improve access to natural features and historic or scenic elements.
-The Commission will also explore opportunities to lower financial barriers of access to the Summit in an effort to achieve additional demographic equity.
+Capital improvements should provide for outdoor accessibility and inclusion for those with all levels of abilities.
+The [visitor experience] should [be enhanced for all persons] using technology and designs to improve access to natural features and historic or scenic elements.

-The Commission notes that Mount Washington is one of only two of New Hampshire's forty-eight "four-thousand-footers" with non-hiker access (Cannon is the other), making the Cog Railway and Auto Road integral components of a special experience for hundreds of thousands of visitors annually from around the globe.
-Therefore, it would be beneficial to create walking surfaces that are safe and accessible to all people with an eye towards permeability, considering limiting factors such as climate, and ensure any work is performed within the context of overall master planning objectives.
+The Commission notes that Mount Washington is one of only two of New Hampshire's forty-eight "four-thousand-footers" with non-hiker access (Cannon is the other), making the Cog Railway and Auto Road integral components of a special experience for [hundreds of thousands of visitors annually] from around the globe.
+It would be beneficial to create walking surfaces that are safe and accessible to all people with an eye towards permeability, considering limiting factors such as climate, and ensure any work is performed within the context of overall master planning objectives.

 To help further inclusiveness, a public process of research and investigation should be undertaken to determine the significance of the Summit to indigenous people and, thereafter, identify and considerately incorporate features sensitive to such significance.

-C. Enhanced Visitor Experience within Structures
+C. Enhanced Visitor Experience

-Capital improvements should be funded that enhance visitor experiences in public structures.
+In addition, Capital improvements should be funded that enhance visitor experiences.
 These should include:

-- Posting historical interpretive panels on the walls of the Sherman Adams Building; and, - Creating updated and more modern informational displays within the Sherman Adams Building that provide visitors with better knowledge and understanding of the overall uniqueness of and history of Mount Washington.
-This could include a looping video display or enhancements to the museum.
+• Posting historical interpretive panels on the walls of the Sherman Adams Building; and,

+• Creating informational displays within the Sherman Adams Building that [inform] visitors of the uniqueness of and history of Mount Washington.
+This could include a looping video display.